 - Uninsured motorist coverage – as previously mentioned, you have the opportunity to purchase uninsured motorist coverage when you first purchase car insurance.
 Depending on the laws of your state, law may mandate this coverage.
 In event that you are ever involved in an accident with an uninsured driver, this will help compensate you for your injuries and damages.

 - Other auto insurance coverage – It is possible that an uninsured driver has insurance coverage on another person’s policy.
-This might be a dependent that lives in the household of an insured driver.
+This might be dependent that lives in the household of an insured driver.
 Again, insurance regulation, state law, and the terms of the other driver’s insurance policy will determine the coverage.
 However, it remains an interesting avenue to recover damages if at all possible.

 What you can do right now